nextcloud/end_to_end_encryption_rfc/RFC.md

 * commonly used Linux distributions
 * PHP 7.0+

-_**Note:** While we don't have any current plans to add support for potential server-side decryption we want to keep this possibility open for the future._
+_**Note:** While we do not have any current plans to add support for potential server-side decryption we want to keep this possibility open for the future._

 ### Sharing functionality
 Existing client-side encryption solutions often prevent the sharing of encrypted files, the Nextcloud end-to-end encryption must offer support for the following sharing scenarios: